apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/SHOW DATA.md

 3. When counting the number of rows, the replica with the largest number of rows among multiple replicas shall prevail.

 4. The `Total` row in the result set represents the summary row.
 The `Quota` row indicates the current quota of the database.
 The `Left` line indicates the remaining quota.

+5. If you want to check the size of each Partition, please refer to `help show partitions`.

+6. Arbitrary column combinations can be sorted using ORDER BY.

 ## example